After a left hemisphere stroke, you can optimize recovery by understanding the unique side effects that may occur.

 Here are the best rehabilitation methods for recovery from stroke on the left side of the brain:

 - Physical therapy.
 Performing exercises for stroke rehabilitation can help patients with hemiparesis or hemiplegia improve mobility on the affected right side.
-Patients often participate in physical therapy during inpatient and outpatient rehabilitation.
+Patients can participate in physical therapy during inpatient and outpatient rehabilitation.
 Once patients go home, they can continue to exercise by using devices like Flint Rehab’s FitMi, which motivates the high repetition necessary for results.

 - Speech therapy.
 Working with a speech-language pathologist (SLP) can help you overcome aphasia or other language-related side effects.
 When insurance stops covering speech therapy, you can use the CT Speech & Cognitive Therapy App, which was designed by SLPs to provide therapy from your mobile device.